apptainer/singularity-userdocs/contributing.rst

     git pull origin development

 At this point, you can either choose to work on this branch, push to your origin development and pull request to Sylabs development, or you can checkout another branch specific to your feature.
 We recommend always working from, and staying, in sync with development.
-The command below would checkout a branch called ``add/my-awesome-new-feature`` from development.
+The command below would checkout a branch called ``my-awesome-new-feature`` from development.

 .. code-block:: none

-    # Checkout a new branch called add/my-awesome-feature
+    # Checkout a new branch called my-awesome-feature
-    git checkout -b add/my-awesome-feature development
+    git checkout -b my-awesome-feature development

 The addition of the ``-b`` argument tells git that we want to make a new branch.
 If I want to just change branches (for example back to master) I can do the same command without ``-b``:

 .. code-block:: none